 The collections supporting Education can be found primarily in the Library of Congress classification, which is L. Subclasses are:

-The curriculum materials are spread across most LC classifications, from A to Z.
+Teaching materials are spread across most LC classifications, from A to Z.